baojudezeze/baojudezeze.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle:
-  Affiliation
-  PhD Student, Department of Electrical Engineering City University of Hong Kong
+  PhD Student (Year 1), Department of Electrical Engineering, <a href='https://www.cityu.edu.hk/'>City University of Hong Kong</a>.

-  Address
-  City University of Hong Kong
-  83 Tat Chee Avenue
-  Sham Shui Po District, Kowloon, Hong Kong

-  Contact
-  Email zeyujiang4-c@my.cityu.edu.hk
-  Phone +852 9354 4671

 profile:
   align: right